SigmaHQ/sigma-specification/Taxonomy_specification.md

 # Sigma Taxonomy <!-- omit in toc -->

+The following document defines the field names and log sources that should be used in SIGMA rules to ensure sharable rules.

 * Version 1.3.2
 * Release date 2022/12/19

-This document defines the field names and log sources that should be used in SIGMA rules to ensure sharable rules.

 # Summary